The Chow Chow is a breed of dog that originates from China. It has been around for centuries and is one of the oldest breeds in the world.

 The most common health problem Chow Chows are prone to be hip dysplasia which can cause pain for your pet when they move around and try to walk.
 The first sign of this condition usually manifests during the puppy stage (if you purchase a puppy), but it could also begin as early as 3 or 4 years old among older pets.
 X-ray screening is available, so if you notice your dog is suffering from hip issues, be sure to ask the vet for an examination right away.

 If your dog gets its exercise on a regular basis and sticks with a healthy diet, it should remain active, but if the signs start becoming prominent, don’t wait to get help because this can lead to other more serious problems!

 Another condition to look out for is bloat which is also referred to as gastric torsion.
 The condition causes the stomach to twist, resulting in a considerable increase in intra-abdominal pressure.
 Bloating occurs when the pet gorges itself on food very quickly or if they chew on large amounts of grass.

 This condition can be quite painful, so your pet will probably try to find a place to lie down and rest.
 There are some signs you should look out for, such as excessive salivation, restlessness, discomfort in breathing, vomiting yellow liquid with blood (a sign of internal bleeding), swelling, and immediate emergency treatment is required.

-If all else fails, your dog may need surgery if its condition deteriorates.
+If all else fails, your dog may need surgery if their condition deteriorates.
 Don’t let this happen to your furry friend!
 Make sure you take good care of them and keep track of their eating habits so you can prevent the potential onset of bloat.

 Below are some of the most common conditions that your Chow Chow may end up suffering from: